-Julie Gibbons Creative is a small contemporary creative studio making meaningful art, offering workshops + events.
+Julie Gibbons Creative is a small contemporary creative studio making symbolic art, workshops + events.

 These offerings are wholly concerned with place + purpose, whether that’s Julie’s body of work as an artist, or in the programs and events she shares with participants from all over the globe, particularly as Founder of the Mandala Magic School.

 Julie’s home place is Scotland and it is both her ancestral heritage and the land itself that roots her here.
 Her work references the prolific prehistoric art + archaeology of what we now call Scotland as well as the folk culture of its lands and people.

 This is not an exercise in antiquarianism, but instead uses an interdisciplinary approach to creative practice to consider new/old ways of living and creating in the here and now.